About Sumra

 sumra

 Sumra continued as part of the USU Middle Eastern Dance Club for a number of years, helping to develop a full roster of classes and create a student troupe so that up and coming dancers could have the chance to develop into accomplished performers.
 "I love watching people who’ve been awkward or shy come out of their shells and become beautiful," she says of teaching.
-In 2007, with the dissolution of USU MED, she founded Shimmering Sands Belly Dance Company with the help of another belly dancing sister, Krista (dance name, Kinza) who subsequently moved to Salt Lake City.
-Shazadi—of which Sumra remains both principal dancer and choreographer—has become a much in-demand troupe at events around the state of Utah, won top awards performing around the country, and has been invited to perform in places such as California and Florida.
+In 2007, with the dissolution of USU MED, she founded Shimmering Sands Belly Dance Company with the help of another belly dancing sister, Krista (dance name, Kinza).
+Shazadi won top awards performing around the country, and was invited to perform in places such as California and Florida.
+The Shazadi troupe was retired after 10 years.
 Sumra herself has placed in the top three at various competitions including Wiggles of the West, Double Crown Belly Dance Competition, and Belly Dancer of the Universe.
 Today, she is known as one of Utah’s most masterly dancers, one who combines grace with uncommon sensuality and beauty of movement.

-Selected Teachers/Colleagues studied with: Virginia, Sahra, Aziza, Angelika, Sonia, Jillina, Hussan, Ansuya, Margo, Sadiyya,
+Selected Teachers/Colleagues studied with: Virginia, Sahra, Aziza, Angelika, Sonia, Jillina, Hussan, Ansuya, Margo, and Sadiyya.

 Bio, Kathe Lison